 If the SIM was pre-installed, unless you need to set a custom APN, activation of your modem is complete.

 Cellular Account Required

-Cellular Account Required- To use your modem, you need to have a SIM with an active account with your cellular provider.
+• Cellular Account Required - To use your modem, you need to have a SIM with an active account in a data plan with your cellular provider.

 Software Required